4rg0n/songs-of-syx-mod-example/doc/explanation/race_sprite_rundown.md

-Race sprite sheets can be found ad ./dat/asset/sprite/race Each race has their own named sprite sheet.
+Race sprite sheets can be found at `/data/asset/sprite/race`.
+In the games `base/data.zip` located in the installation directory.
+Each race has their own named sprite sheet.
 An empty one can be found at [../img/sprite](../img/sprite).
 Note that the numbered sprite sheet will not work.

 ## Rundown